A Guide to Interactions Between Cats and Humans

 The staff member’s assessment is incorrect and could even be dangerous.
 Misjudgments like this have put countless cats’ lives in danger.
 It can be difficult to distinguish a scared socialized cat from an unsocialized cat, because cats’ fear responses are similar at every degree of socialization.

 Cats have a sensitive sense of smell and hearing, so environments filled with strange scents and loud, unfamiliar sounds terrify them.
 Shelters especially are a perfect storm of anxiety-inducing stimuli.
 Even the most socialized cats may start acting in ways that make them appear very unsocialized.

 That’s why in stressful environments like shelters, every cat must be soothed with methods like slow approaches, quiet spaces, or calming pheromones and places to hide.
-This gives at least a few days to allow cats to show their true degree of socialization.
-Otherwise, shelter staff will never know how socialized a cat really is and can’t make the correct decision for their care.
+Cats need at least a few days to show their true degree of socialization.
+Otherwise, shelter staff will never know how socialized a cat really is and can’t make the correct decision for her care.